astuyve/astuyve.github.io/_posts/2021-11-29-ddb-stream-usage.md

 3. A stream event update triggers our schedule function.
 We perform necessary bookkeeping (like verifying the user identity, checking for other jobs queued for this repository, etc), and then use a conditional update to change the job status from pending to active.
 If another function has scheduled the job, this change will fail, so we guarantee only one job will be ran per webhook (even if the notification is received more than once)
 4. The job status attribute change results in another DDB stream lambda invocation, since we know we'll only ever see this change once (as it's being made via a conditional update), we can actually kick off the CI/CD process!
 5. This pattern can be repeated for status changes (like build passed/failed, etc), as well as sending notifications to the user (or back to GitHub).

+This is only one example of a collection of asynchronous data pipeline examples, you can apply this strategy of async, idempotent design to a number of other cases like

+- Updating order history after a credit card transaction has processed
+- Tracking updates for a shipment
+- Hydrating a data store from archived data

+and more!

 ## Wrapping it up